dabarjel/WhatsToEat/class_refrence.md

-add_rating(rating) – Adds a rating (1–5) to the meal using the add_rating() function from the library. average_rating – Returns the average user rating for the meal using the get_average_rating() function. format_meal() – Produces a one-line formatted description using the format_meal() function. price (property) – Gets or sets the meal’s price with validation that it is non-negative. calories (property) – Returns the calorie count for the meal. diet (property) – Returns the diet type (e.g., vegetarian, vegan, meat).
+add_rating(rating) – Adds a rating (1–5) to the meal using the add_rating() function from the library. average_rating – Returns the average user rating for the meal using the get_average_rating() function. format_meal() – Produces a one-line formatted description using the format_meal() function. to_dict() – Returns a dictionary copy of the meal’s data for use in library functions. price (property) – Gets or sets the meal’s price with validation that it is non-negative. calories (property) – Returns the calorie count for the meal. diet (property) – Returns the diet type (e.g., vegetarian, vegan, meat).